johnnyawesome/PhyllotaxisSunflowerPattern/README.md

 ![alt text](https://github.com/johnnyawesome/PhyllotaxisSunflowerPattern/blob/master/PhyllotaxisSunflower.jpg)

 ## Background
-This Phyllotaxis Pattern si loosely based on [this tutorial video from Dan Shiffman.](https://www.youtube.com/watch?v=KWoJgHFYWxY)
+This Phyllotaxis Pattern is loosely based on [this tutorial video from Dan Shiffman.](https://www.youtube.com/watch?v=KWoJgHFYWxY)
 However, I found the Sine / Cosine part a bit confusing, so my version just rotates the grid with rotate() to get the same effect.

 ## Alternative projects